 Only an existing Role, can be imported.
 If a role is not existing before, you will get the Error:

 CREATE Not found: Subscription role XXX could not be found.

-In this case, please contact our Admin, that he creates this role first.
+In this case, please contact our Admin, so that he creates this role first.
 Then, start importing again.